 Christus Good Shepherd Medical Center - Marshall: $165,085,900

 Fig 1 Data from Definitive Healthcare’s Hospitals & IDNs database.
 Bad debt data is from the January 2020 Medicare Cost Report from calendar year 2019.

 4. Over 20 percent of hospitals do not have a bad debt recovery process

 According to the Sage survey, 36 percent of hospital executives report using a third-party service to recover bad debt.
 About 25 percent report using an in-house approach, with 18 percent using a combination of the two.

-Additionally, while 11 percent of the executives surveyed cited ineffective revenue cycle management (RCM) processes as a leading contributor to bad debt, only 85 percent of active U.S. hospitals use an RCM software according to Definitive Healthcare’s hospitals & IDNs database.
+Additionally, 11 percent of the executives surveyed cited ineffective revenue cycle management (RCM) processes as a leading contributor to bad debt.
+Approximately 85 percent of active U.S. hospitals use an RCM software.
 The most common RCM vendors include Epic, Cerner, Evident, Meditech, and Medhost.

-5. Fewer than half of Americans budget for healthcare expenses
+5. Less than half of Americans budget for healthcare expenses

 Despite rising healthcare costs and deductibles, only 46 percent of Americans budget $50 or more per month for healthcare-related expenses according to Amino.
 Instead, Americans are saving that money for food (79 percent), transportation (59 percent), and debt repayment (49 percent).
 Of the 54 percent of Americans who do budget for healthcare, one-third put the funds toward doctor visits, 28 percent for prescriptions, and 28 for insurance premiums.